 What It Is: Justin Osborne, formerly of Sequoyah Prep School, plays haunted, yearning Americana.
 His band is named after a Latin American folk sickness that has been linked to emotional trauma.

-What It Sounds Like: The literary genre of paranormal teen romance, but in an alternate reality where it doesn't suck.
-Weird jokes that aren't particularly funny.
+What It Sounds Like: The literary genre of paranormal teen romance, but in an alternate reality where it doesn’t suck.
+Weird jokes that aren’t particularly funny.
 Feeling creepy and misunderstood in a crowded room.
+Love Best of Charleston?
+Help the Charleston City Paper keep Best of Charleston going every year with a donation.
+Or sign up to become a member of the Charleston City Paper club.